Esri/hub.js/docs/src/guides/hub-discussions.md

 ## Moderation

 Channels can only be created by an "administrator"-like user.
 For "team" channels, that is the ArcGIS Online **group owner** or a **group manager**.
 For "org" and "public" channels, that is a user with the **"Administrator" role**.
 Similarly, these channel creators are effectively channel **moderators**, and are granted the ability to hide, obscure, and delete other user's posts at their discretion.
+Only moderators can update [**`post.status`**](https://esri.github.io/hub.js/api/discussions/PostStatus/) -- non-moderators can only view posts where `post.status` equals `'approved'`.

 # Posts